-If you want a challenge, then Thomas Kuhn’s book on The Structure of Scientific Revolutions, is essential, if difficult reading.
+If you want to explore this further, and you like a challenge, then Thomas Kuhn’s book on The Structure of Scientific Revolutions, is essential, if difficult reading.
 It has been describes as the most influential treatise ever written on how science does (or does not) proceed.

 Put this all together, and the outcomes demonstrate the power of systems thinking.
 Simply put, systems thinking operates on the maxim that the ‘whole is more than the sum of its parts‘ but those parts are needed to create a whole.